aaiknn/beth/README.md

 beth lookup --rwhois "things AND stuff AND everything NOT desperation NOT exhaustion"
 ```

 Note: Chaining terms with AND does not retrieve entries that match all of the terms.
-Instead, it retrieves a bulk of all entries that match at least one of the terms.
+Instead, it retrieves a bulk of all entries that each match at least one of the terms.

 ## Query Module
 Ask around the internet for advice.

 Alias: `-Q`

 ### Urlscan